-Division 'C' Deductions INDIVIDUALS CORPORATIONS Capital gains deductions available is the lifetime maximum for the capital gains deduction, less any amounts that have been used in preceding years.
+Division 'C' Deductions INDIVIDUALS CORPORATIONS Lifetime Capital Gain Deduction • Capital gains deductions available is the lifetime maximum for the capital gains deduction, less any amounts that have been used in preceding years.
 ITA 110.6 Lifetime Capital Gain Deduction N/A Donations Individuals receive a credit for donations.
-ITA 118.1 Corporations receive a deduction for a donation under Division 'C' rather than receiving a credit.
+ITA 118.1 Donations Corporations receive a deduction for a donation under Division 'C' rather than receiving a credit.
 Deduction cannot be greater than 75% of division B income Can be carried forward for 5 years.
 ITA 110.1(1) Dividends Individuals receive a dividends credit for a gross up of 38% for eligible dividends and 15% for non-eligible dividends.
-ITA 82 and 121 Dividends From Canadian corporations and foreign affiliates - Division 'C' deduction (ITA 112), then dividends are taxed under Part IV of the ITA Other foreign dividends are included in Taxable income and taxed as Passive income.
+ITA 82 and 121 Dividends From Canadian corporations and foreign affiliates - Division 'C' deduction (ITA 112) then dividends are taxed under Part IV of the ITA Other foreign dividends are included in Taxable income and taxed as Passive income.
+Loss carryovers Net Capital Loss for individuals and corporations ar 3 years.
+ITA 111(1) Non-Capital Loss for individuals and corporation ar years.
+ITA 111(5.4) ·

-Loss carryovers

-- Net Capital Loss for individuals and corporations are carried forward indefinitely and carried back 3 years.
-ITA 111(1) Non-Capital Loss for individuals and corporation are carried forward 20 years and carried back 3 years.
-ITA 111(5.4)

-Refer to ITA 110-114.2, as well as ITA sections listed above for an in-depth explanation on Division 'C' deductions.
+Refer to ITA 110- 114.2, as well as ITA sections listed above for an in-depth explanation on Division 'C' deductions.